kolliderhq/lndhubx-ui/README.md

-# Zonic
+# LndHubX UI

-Zonic is an Umbrel app that allows users to open a synthetic USD account directly from their LND node.
+Zonic is n Umbrel app that allows users to open a synthetic USD account directly from their LND node.

 ## Main Concept